mysteryengineer/coomer-downloader/README.md

 ### Convert images/videos

-You can convert the media downloaded to better formats (WebP for images and WebM for videos); this will make the files smaller but preserving the same quality.
+You can convert the media downloaded to better formats (AVIF for images and AV1 for videos); this will make the files smaller but preserving the same quality.
 To do that you should:

 - **CLI tool:** add the parameters `--convert-images` and/or `--convert-videos`, depending on what you need.
-However, in order for the conversion to work, you must have the dependencies [libwebp](https://developers.google.com/speed/webp/download) and [FFmpeg](https://www.ffmpeg.org/download.html) installed in your computer.
+However, in order for the conversion to work, you must have the dependencies [libavif](https://github.com/AOMediaCodec/libavif) and [FFmpeg](https://www.ffmpeg.org/download.html) installed in your computer.

   You can check if the dependencies are properly installed and ready to be used with **coomer-dl** by running the command `coomer-dl check-deps`.